Polar low: Structure

 Polar lows can have a wide range of cloud signatures in satellite imagery, but two broad categories of cloud forms have been identified.
 The first is the "spiraliform" signature consisting of a number of cloud bands wrapped around the centre of the low.
 Some polar lows have the appearance in satellite imagery of tropical cyclones, with deep thunderstorm clouds surrounding a cloud-free ‘eye’, which has given rise to the use of the term "Arctic hurricane" to describe some of the more active lows.
 These systems are more common deep within the polar air.
 The second is a "comma-shaped" signature that is found more frequently with systems closer to the polar front.

 Formation

 Polar lows form for a number of different reasons, and a spectrum of systems is observed on satellite imagery.
 A number of lows develop on horizontal temperature gradients through baroclinic instability, and these can have the appearance of small frontal depressions.
 At the other extreme are the polar lows with extensive cumulonimbus clouds, which are often associated with cold pools in the mid- to upper-troposphere.
-During winter, when cold-core lows with temperatures in the mid-levels of the troposphere reach -45 C move over open waters, deep convection forms which allows polar low development to become possible (polar lows usually occur with cold air outbreaks).
+During winter, when cold-core lows with temperatures in the mid-levels of the troposphere reaching -45 C move over open waters, deep convection forms which allows polar low development to become possible (polar lows usually occur with cold air outbreaks).